Iris Koh: Collaboration to falsify vaccination records

 Later that month, Koh was found to have been collaborating with Dr. Jipson Quah of the Wan Medical Clinic in Bedok.
 Quah had been falsifying COVID-19 vaccination records, and allowed patients to submit pre-recorded videos or photos showing them performing a self-administered pre-event antigen rapid test, despite pre-event testing having to occur in real-time and in the presence of a qualified medical practitioner or a qualified self-administered test supervisor.
 Koh had referred members of Healing the Divide to Quah's clinic.
 Following this, Koh, Quah, and Quah's assistant Thomas Chua Cheng Soon were arrested.
 Koh was charged with an offence of the criminal conspiracy to cheat on 23 January 2022.
 Meanwhile, Quah and Chua were charged with an offence of abetment by conspiracy to cheat, and Quah was suspended from practising as a doctor.

 However, before her court hearing, which was scheduled to be on 28 January, Koh was confirmed to have been admitted into the Singapore General Hospital by her lawyer, Clarence Lun.
 The admission was later revealed to have been caused by a pre-existing thyroid condition.
 During the hearing, the accusation facing Koh was amended to the more serious charge of being party to a criminal conspiracy with Quah.
 A requested bail to spend Chinese New Year with her family was also rejected on January 31.
 This came after it was revealed that at least 20 patients were involved in the vaccination fraud.
 While in remand, Koh tore up a police statement, which resulted in her being given a new charge of obstructing a police inspector by refusing to sign and tearing up a copy of her statement while in remand.

 Koh was granted a $20,000 bail on 4 February 2022, and was released.
 However, as part of the bail conditions, she could not contact, directly or indirectly, co-accused persons, alleged accomplices or any witnesses, including members of the Healing the Divide.
 Lun believed that the restriction was overly broad as there were over 6,000 members of Healing the Divide.
 A list of potential witnesses was later provided.

-On 27 July 2022, Koh was handed an additional 2 charges after new court documents revealed more people had been fraudulently issued certifications of vaccinations as a result of their actions.
+On 27 July 2022, Koh was handed an additional two charges after new court documents revealed more people had been fraudulently issued certifications of vaccinations as a result of their actions.

-On 16 February 2023, Koh was handed an additional 6 charges: 5 similar to the past charges plus a 6th for instigating one of the members of her group to fabricate evidence in order to be falsely certified to be of unsound mind.
+On 16 February 2023, Koh was handed an additional six charges: five similar to the past charges plus a sixth for instigating one of the members of her group to fabricate evidence in order to be falsely certified to be of unsound mind.

+On 4 March 2025, Koh's social media posts were flagged by posts by the courts as being sub judice.
+Sub judice is a form of contempt of court and refers to actions that can unduly influence court proceedings.
+Koh subsequently edited and deleted some of those posts.